 - Put the bentonite clay, stevia, and sea salt in the food processor and process until combined.

-- Add the essential oils and process for a few more seconds.
+- With the machine running, add the essential oils and process for a few more seconds.
 The mixture should be granular and slightly damp.

 - Store in a glass jar with a lid.

 - Apply enough to cover your toothbrush.
-Wet with water and brush as usual.
+Wet with water and brush as normal.

-Cinnamon bark or cinnamon leaf, clove, sweet or wild orange
+- Cinnamon bark of cinnamon leaf, clove, sweet or wild orange

 Step One: Mix the Essential Oils

-Mix the essential oils of choice in a small glass container and set aside.
+Mix the essential oils of choice in a small glass container or glass measuring cup and set aside.

-Put the bentonite clay, stevia, and sea salt into a food processor and process until well combined.
+Put the bentonite clay, stevia, and sea salt in the food processor and process until combined.

-Add the essential oils and process for a few more seconds.
-Your mixture should be granular and slightly damp.
+With the machine running, add the essential oils and process for a few more seconds.
+The mixture should be granular and slightly damp.

-To use, apply just enough of the homemade toothpaste recipe to cover your toothbrush.
+Store in a glass jar with a lid.
+To use, apply just enough of the homemade tooth powder or toothpaste recipe to cover your toothbrush.
 Wet with water and brush as usual.
-Store your toothpaste in a glass jar with a lid.

 - https://www.mayoclinic.org/healthy-lifestyle/adult-health/expert-answers/heart-disease-prevention/faq-20057986